-In consideration of the written evidence submitted by the applicant, along with the applicant's oral testimony at the hearing, the Board finds that the conditions of nonoperation for more than 180 consecutive calendar days were beyond the prior owners' and the applicant's control.
-According to the written evidence submitted by the applicant, including the applicant's statement of justification (SOJ), the six-unit apartment building had been a rental property from 1960 to January 2012.
-Subsequently, the apartment building was vacated, boarded up, and advertised for sale in February 2012.
-The Board finds that the period of nonoperation under the prior owners was beyond those owners' control.
-A fire severely damaged the building and extreme market conditions led to the property's foreclosure.
-The property was placed on the market in boarded-up and fire-damaged condition, requiring a lengthy selling period.
+According to the evidence submitted by the applicant, along with the statement of justification (SOJ), it is estimated that the six-unit apartment building had been a rental property from 1960 to January 2012.
+Subsequently, the apartment building was vacated, boarded up, and advertised for sale in February 2012, in accordance with the deceased's estate trust.
+While the property was on the market for sale, it was vacant for 10 months (approximately 330 days), which could be justified as beyond the applicant's control because the property was not in his possession.
 The property was purchased by the applicant, Mr. Joe Myers (the current owner), on December 21, 2012.
-Once he took ownership, there was a second break in use for approximately 17 months (January 2013 to May 2014).
-Because the renovations to bring the property up to code took longer than 12 months, the exception to the 180-nonoperation requirement under Section 27-243(c)(1) is unavailable.
-Nonetheless, the Board finds that the extensive renovations required to bring the property up to code necessitated the additional time.
-During the first 17 months of ownership, the applicant worked continuously to make improvements so that the property was safe and habitable.
-Those improvements included replacing the mechanical systems in the building, which not only included replacing the plumbing and electrical systems, but also involved removing the baseboard heaters and installing a new high-efficiency, central HVAC system.
-In addition, Mr. Myers had to install new windows and a new roof.
+After possession of the property by Mr. Myers, there was a second break in use for approximately 17 months (January 2013 to May 2014), during which time the applicant applied for renovation permits, including upgrading the heating and plumbing for all apartment units.
 Upon final walk-through, renovation permits were completed by DPIE on May 2, 2014, and the applicant proceeded to rent the apartments.
 The first apartment was rented on May 2, 2014, and the last apartment was rented on September 16, 2014.
-Three months later, DPIE issued a rental license to the applicant for the six-unit multifamily building.
+Three months later, DPIE issued a rental license to the applicant for the six-unit multifamily building on December 27, 2014.

-The Planning Board, therefore, finds that day-to-day operations of the nonconforming use did cease for more than 180 consecutive calendar days; however, the additional time was beyond the prior owners' and the applicant's control.
-As a result, the Planning Board concludes that the use should be certified as a nonconforming use.
+Upon reviewing the documentation submitted for the U&O permit application, staff finds that the nonconforming use ceased to operate for more than 180 consecutive calendar days.
+Consequently, the Planning Board must determine whether the use should be certified as nonconforming pursuant to Section 27-244(f), as further discussed.

-(C) Specific data showing:

-- (i) The exact nature, size, and location of the building, structure, and use; - (ii) A legal description of the property; and - (iii) The precise location and limits of the use on the property and within any building it occupies;
+- (C) Specific data showing: - (i) The exact nature, size, and location of the building, structure, and use; - (ii) A legal description of the property; and - (iii) The precise location and limits of the use on the property and within any building it occupies;

 The submitted site plan, along with the application, notes the exact nature, location, size, and use of the property.
 Aerial photos also suggest that the parking lot was expanded in front of the building, along Bellefonte Lane, as recently as 2016.
-The Planning Board notes that the alteration to expand parking on the subject site requires approval of a special exception, pursuant to Section 27-242 of the Zoning Ordinance if the use is certified as nonconforming.
+Staff notes that the alteration to expand parking on the subject site requires approval of a special exception, pursuant to Section 27-242 of the Zoning Ordinance if the use is certified as nonconforming.